Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Introduction

-we conclude that $\Phi^*(\cF) < v_R $ and the reference value problem is solved.
-If instead $\bar \Phi(\cF)\geq v_R$, we propose to rely on the classical cutting plane method to proceed.
+we conclude that $\Phi^*(\cF) < \nu_R $ and the reference value problem is solved.
+If instead $\bar \Phi(\cF)\geq \nu_R$, we propose to rely on the classical cutting plane method to proceed.

-We will add valid cut to the original problem~\eqref{prob:original_max_qp0} so that the feasible region is reduced successively until we find an answer to~\eqref{a:possddf0}.
-The major novelty of our approach is the computation of valid cuts from DNN relaxation.
-Let $\bar x$ be a KKT point of the QP problem~\eqref{prob:original_max_qp0} such that $\Phi(\bar x)<v_R$.
-If there is a simplex $\Delta \ni\bar x$ such that
+We will iteratively add valid cuts to the original problem~\eqref{prob:original_max_qp0} so that the feasible region is reduced successively until we find an answer to~\eqref{a:possddf0}.
+The major novelty of our approach is the computation of valid cuts from the DNN relaxation.
+Let $\bar y$ be a KKT vertex of the QP problem~\eqref{prob:original_max_qp0} such that $\Phi({\bar y})<\nu_R$.
+If there is a region $\Delta \ni \bar y$ such that

 then we only need to consider the restricted region $\cF \backslash \Delta$ instead of $\cF$ to find an answer to~\eqref{a:possddf0}.
-Valid cut can be added to describe the restricted region $\cF\backslash \Delta$ if $\bar x$ is a vertex of $\Delta$.
-This cut will exclude the region $\cF\cap \Delta$ which contains the KKT point $\bar x$.
-We then deal with a concave QP problem with a strictly smaller feasible region $\cF\backslash \Delta$ and we can repeat the same process until an answer to~\eqref{a:possddf0} is obtained.
+We shall search for a region $\Delta \ni \bar y$ such that~\eqref{a:opsd} holds and a valid cut can be added to describe the restricted region $\cF\backslash \Delta$.
+This cut will exclude a region which contains the KKT point {$\bar y$}.
+Therefore, we can continue to deal with a concave QP problem with a strictly smaller feasible region $\cF\backslash \Delta$, and the same process is repeated until an answer to~\eqref{a:possddf0} is obtained.

-It is interesting to note that~\eqref{a:opsd} is in fact a reference value problem.
-Directly verifying~\eqref{a:opsd} being impossible, it is common to replace $\Phi^*(\cF\cap \Delta)$ in~\eqref{a:opsd} by a computable upper bound of it.
-In~\cite{Tuy1964concave}, Tuy proposed to generate valid cut using the following computable upper bound of $\Phi^*(\cF\cap \Delta)$: In~\cite{konno1976maximization}, Konno proposed another computable upper bound of $\Phi^*(\cF\cap \Delta)$:
+It is interesting to note that~\eqref{a:opsd} is in fact a reference value problem defined in~\eqref{a:possddf0}.
+Directly verifying~\eqref{a:opsd} being difficult, it is common to replace $\Phi^*(\cF\cap \Delta)$ in~\eqref{a:opsd} by a computable upper bound of it.
+In~\cite{Tuy1964concave}, Tuy proposed to generate a valid cut using the following computable upper bound of $\Phi^*(\cF\cap \Delta)$: In~\cite{konno1976maximization}, Konno proposed another computable upper bound of $\Phi^*(\cF\cap \Delta)$: